DecipherOne/containmentUnit/README.md

 A collection of front end performance tools.

+*Warning : At this time, there are known security issues with the use of the shell parameter from initializing Popen from the casperjs.py module.
+ Use at your own risk.
+This is currently meant to be used as a standalone web application.
+This web application is still under development.

 Includes :
 A custom version of HarStorage - https://code.google.com/archive/p/harstorage/ Also allows execution of casperjs scripts through the Python interpreter, through a web interface.